Jason Mudrick Was Right About The Secular Decline Of Malls

 Let's travel back in time and look at what then GAP (GPS) CEO, Arthur Peck, said it's about store count.

-Enclosed below is an a conference call excerpt, as I distinctly remember reading this as I was then playing Detective Columbo and starting to work out what was happening under the surface.
+Enclosed below is a conference call excerpt, as I distinctly remember reading this as I was then playing Detective Columbo and starting to work out what was happening under the surface.

 Arthur Peck's opening remarks February 28, 2020